Gikoskos/MovieRama/README.md

 * Jest for testing.
 * Webpack for module bundling.

+The movie lists use infinite scrolling.
+If more movies are available, they are appended to the list when the user scrolls to the bottom of the page.

+The expanded movie card data (trailers, reviews etc) are cached so they only need to be loaded once (when the user first clicks on the card).

 For the movie data, the [TMDB](https://www.themoviedb.org/) API was used.
 This project was done within 2 days.

 ## Build